 In addition, there is also Gojek, which is basically an e-hailing motorcycle taxi service, Jakarta’s entrepreneurial solution to its gridlock.

-Another reason to download one of these apps, is as a price checker.
-Should you decide to take an informal ride share option (in Malaysia we call these kereta sapu), it gives you an idea of the fare, and helps you negotiate.
+Another benefit to having one of these apps, is as a price checker.
+Should you decide to take an informal/ad hoc car hire (in Malaysia we call these kereta sapu), the app gives you an idea of what the ride sharing fare would be, and helps you negotiate.

 Safety tips for taking the taxi

 Like in much of Southeast Asia, it is common for the back passenger seatbelts to be buried underneath the seat cushions.
-The taxi drivers will dig them out if you ask them to, without being grumpy about it.
+That said, the taxi drivers will dig them out if you ask them to, without being grumpy about it.
 But it is extra time, and you might be holding up a line.

 In my experience, Blue Bird Group taxis are more likely to have the back passenger seatbelts in its normal place.
-Every so often I’ve tried other taxi groups and a ride share, and so far this trend has remained true.
+Every so often I’ve tried other taxi groups, and so far this trend has remained true.

 Gojek motorbike taxis will offer you a helmet.
-Wear them properly, i.e. clip the safety strap in.
+Do wear them properly, i.e. clip the safety strap in.
 You don’t look any cooler with the straps dangling.

 Entry fees for Taman Mini Indonesia Indah